Applied-Language-Technology/website/source/tmc.rst

 .. important::

    All points are awarded permanently.
-Even if you submit a wrong solution afterwards, points will not be deducted.
+Even if you submit a solution that fails afterwards, points will not be deducted.

 You can monitor your overall progress by visiting `mooc.fi <https://mooc.fi>`_ and viewing your profile information.

 To view your profile, click your e-mail address / username in the top right-hand corner.